Help Center

 Role-based permission to configure or view the session timeout

 Only BlueConic application managers (or others whose BlueConic Role includes the Timeout configuration privileges) can view or edit this setting.
-Note that it is the BlueConic site administrator at your BlueConic site who determines which users at your site can view or edit this setting.
+Note that it is the BlueConic Application Manager at your BlueConic site who determines which users at your site can view or edit this setting.
 If your user role does not include this permission, you cannot view or alter the timeout period.

 See BlueConic Roles for details on granting BlueConic user roles the ability to view or set the inactivity timeout period.